zsparal/api-documentation/source/reference/v2/payments-api/list-payments.rst

    * - | ``from``
        | string
-     - Optional – Return the results from the payment with this ID forward.
+     - Optional – Offset the result set to the payment with this ID.
+The payment with this ID is included in the result set as well.

    * - | ``limit``
        | integer